 The Advisory, which was most recently updated on March 25, 2020, states that that those wishing to take advantage of this enforcement policy do not need to contact OLMS before the report is done, providing the requested information.
-Rather, OLMS will not pursue a civil enforcement action with regard to a delinquent or deficient report when these reporting violations are attributed to COVID-19 and the reporting deadline was prior to June 30, 2020.
-Any such reports must be filed by June 30, 2020, absent further notice from OLMS.
+Rather, OLMS will not pursue a civil enforcement action with regard to a delinquent or deficient report when these reporting violations are attributed to COVID-

+2020, absent further notice from OLMS.
 We recommend, if your international union has not yet advised on these issues, that you reach out to your international union for further guidance on these issues.